 Temperament and Personality

 Beagles are merry, curious, and highly social dogs.
-They thrive on companionship and do best in homes where they receive regular interaction.
+They thrive on companionship and do best in homes where they receive regular interaction — prolonged isolation can lead to separation anxiety and excessive vocalization.
 Their gentle nature makes them excellent with children and other pets.
 However, their strong scent drive can lead to wandering if not properly contained.

 Exercise and Mental Stimulation